Guwahati: Languages

+According to the 2011 census, there were around 962,334 people living in Guwahati city, of which around 57.80% spoke Assamese, 20.40% Bengali, 12.29% Hindi, 1.92% Nepali, 1.69% Boro, 0.91% Manipuri and 0.90% Bhojpuri as their first language.

 Education

 Guwahati is the central educational hub of Northeast India.
 Among the esteemed institutions is the Indian Institute of Technology Guwahati (IIT), an autonomous institute dedicated in the field of technical studies in India.
 Cotton University, erstwhile Cotton College is yet another century-old institution in the fields of Science and Arts.